Decay of correlations and thermodynamic limit for the circular Riesz gas: Uniqueness of the limiting measure

 Letting

 we can write

-where $\Hc_{n,N}^\g(x,y)$ stands for the interaction between $x$ and $y$.
-To compare $\mu_n$ and $\nu_n$, a first possibility is to transport one measure onto the other and to study the decay of the solution of the Monge-Ampere equation.
-Instead, we interpolate between $\mu_n$ and $\nu_n$ and consider a continuous path $\mu(t)$ in the space of probability measures.
+where $\Hc_{n,N}^\g(x,y)$, defined in (\ref{eq:def int}), stands for the interaction between $x$ and $y$.
+A first possibility to compare $\nu_n^y$ and $\nu_n^z$ is to transport one measure onto the other and to study the decay of the solution of the Monge-Ampere equation.
+Instead, we interpolate between $\nu_n^{y}$ and $\nu_n^{z}$ and consider a continuous path $\nu(t)$ in the space of probability measures on $\pi(\mc{M}_N)$.
 There are several ways of interpolating, one of them consisting in running the Langevin dynamics as in \cite{armstrong2019c}.
-A simple way of proceeding is to consider a convex combination of $\Hc_{n,N}^\g$ and $\Hc_{n,N'}^\g$.
-For $t\in [0,1]$, we define
+Alternatively, one can consider a convex combination of $\Hc_{n,N}^\g$ and $\Hc_{n,N'}^\g$.
+For $t\in [0,1]$, define

 and the probability measure